Janmejay1998/reciept-processor-challenge/RUN.md

 }
 ```
 # Response Example
+Now you will get id which will be used in later steps
 ```json
 {
     "id": "4e3cef93-8a60-4642-bb26-f8a9442064c2"
 }
 ```
 # Using Postman Service
+Use the generated id which you obtained from previous Postman Json body execution
 ```
 Method: GET
 URL: 'http://localhost:5000/receipts/{id}/points'